katryl-yh/data_modelling_katrin_rylander_de24/exercises/exercise_1.md

 A composite entity (also called an associative entity) is a table that connects two or more other tables in a many-to-many relationship.
 It contains foreign keys from the related tables and often has its own primary key.

-The composite entities in sakilla are :
+The composite entities (solve many-to-many relationships) in sakilla are :
 - film_category
 - film_actor
 - staff